 Student leadership is an important feature of our school.
-The Ambassador and SRC Program offer a range of opportunities for students to gain valuable leadership skills which will enhance their social and career development.
+The SRC Program offers a range of opportunities for students to gain valuable leadership skills which will enhance their social and career development.
 Blackwattle students are encouraged to be responsible, respectful and productive members of our society capable of high achievement through individual effort and persistence.